-The current tax system in India is complex, making it hard for business owners to comply with regulations.
+The current tax system in India is complex, making it challenging for business owners to comply with regulations.
 This is mainly because there are multiple taxes that need to be filed with multiple tax authorities.
 It comes as no surprise that Indians on average spend 241 hours per year on tax preparation and filing (World Bank Survey, 2016).

 The new GST law will simplify the current tax system by replacing multiple indirect taxes with a single, straightforward tax.
 The GST will have two components: Central GST (CGST) which needs to be filed with the Centre, and State GST (SGST) filed with the State.
 This simplifies the entire process for businesses because each component of the GST has its own clearly defined tax authorities.
 Business owners will know where to file taxes.